Greg Rusedski

 In 1997, he was the US Open finalist, which led to him receiving the BBC Sports Personality of the Year Award and the ITV Sports Champion of the Year Award.
 Also, he scored 30 wins and 13 losses with the Great Britain Davis Cup team.
+Along with erstwhile rival and teammate Tim Henman, Rusedski was credited with beginning a renaissance in British men's singles tennis from the doldrums of the eighties and nineties, reaching a grand slam final and returning Great Britain to relevance in the Davis Cup, progress that would eventually be brought to fruition by Andy Murray.

 Personal life

-Rusedski was born in Montreal, Quebec to a British mother and a father of Polish and Ukrainian descent.
-He was a very promising junior player in Canada in the 1980s and subsequently caused some anger in Canada when he decided to adopt British citizenship and play for Great Britain in 1995.
-Rusedski made the decision for "lifestyle reasons", noting that his girlfriend — who would later become his wife — lived in Britain.
+Rusedski was born in Montreal, Quebec, to a British mother and a Canadian father of Polish and Ukrainian descent.
+He was a very promising junior player in Canada in the 1980s, and subsequently caused some anger in Canada when he decided to adopt British citizenship and play for Great Britain in 1995.
+Rusedski made the decision for "lifestyle reasons", noting that his girlfriend — who later became his wife — lived in Britain.

 Rusedski has been with his wife Lucy Connor since 1991, they met while he was competing in a junior tournament where she was a ball girl.
-They married in a Roman Catholic ceremony at Douai Abbey in West Berkshire in December 1999.
-They have two children: a daughter born in 2006 and a son born in 2009.
+They married in a Catholic ceremony at Douai Abbey in West Berkshire in December 1999.
+They have two children: a daughter born in 2006, and a son born in 2009.